omkarcloud/botasaurus/advanced.md

     ]
 ```

-The returned data is a list of dictionaries, each representing a product with its details.

-To provide your Customer with the best experience, you can present this data in multiple views like:
+Now, To provide your Customer with the best experience, you should present this data in multiple views like:

 - **"Overview"** view shows the most important fields:
   - id